dadoming/HealthCheckDiscordBot/README.md

 The warning-channel has a visual reference to know the state, meaning: a green ball if all the endpoints give OK responses, and a red ball if at least one is KO.

+If the bot is stopped and started again, it will bring back all the health checks that were previously added and update the warning-channel state.

+The bot is designed to be used in a single server.

 Created using [discord.py](https://github.com/Rapptz/discord.py).

 ## Creating a Discord Developer Account